csh970605/csh970605.github.io/_posts/2023-05-25-OT_OpticalFlow.md

     +  nextImg : 8-bit input image.

-    +  prevPts : Vector of 2D points for which the flow needs to be found
+    +  prevPts : Vector of 2D points for which the flow needs to be found.

-    +  nextPts : Output vector of 2D points containing the calculated new positions of input features in the second image
+    +  nextPts : Output vector of 2D points containing the calculated new positions of input features in the second image.

     +  winSize : Size of the search window at each pyramid level.